daltonmenezes/orb/README.md

 ```
 # Recommendations

-For the ORB can be work fine to identify and load automatically the language available based on the user browser language in their first access you need to respect the **ISO language code table** when you give the name to your **language object** and **_language** parameter.
+For the ORB can be work fine to identify and load automatically the language available based on the user browser language in their first access you need to respect the **ISO language code table** when you give the name to your **language object** and **_language** property.
 You can check the table [here](http://www.lingoes.net/en/translator/langcode.htm).

 Select the language code as you want, replace the **- (hyphen)** to **_ (underscore)** and put it in lowercase.